NassimRahimi/agent-failure-recovery/README.md

 ## Expected result

-The unsafe run creates an output containing intentionally unsafe fields.
+The unsafe run produces an output containing intentionally unsafe fields.
 The scanner detects them and attributes the writer.
 Rollback quarantines the bad file, restores the known-good snapshot, and validation confirms that the restored state is safe and still matches the expected schema.

 ## Production notes

-A real production implementation should replace the local file system with durable state, central policy enforcement, typed event schemas, approval workflows, model and prompt versioning, replay tests, access controls, and operational SLOs.
+A production implementation would replace the local file system with durable state, central policy enforcement, typed event schemas, approval workflows, model and prompt versioning, replay tests, access controls, and operational SLOs.
+The patterns shown here are the same; the substrates change.

+## Related work

+- [`agent-governance`](https://github.com/NassimRahimi/agent-governance) — inventory, runtime guardrails, audit logs, and a production-readiness gate for agentic AI systems.

+## License

+MIT.
+See `LICENSE` and `NOTICE`.